 Are you curious about your ancestry?

 Then you’re probably wondering how accurate genetic ancestry tests such as those done at CRI Genetics are.
 Genetic ancestry testing is the only accurate way to determine ancestry.
 The science is concrete and irrefutable.
-It is a great way for those seeking to learn about their family history outside of what they can learn from historical documentation and relatives.
+It is a great option for those seeking to learn about their family history outside of what they can learn from historical documentation and relatives.

 Genealogical DNA testing was introduced in the year 2000 and is more precise than traditional methods.
 The examination of variations in DNA can reveal where your ancestors might have come from and give valuable information about relationships between families.
 Certain variations in DNA patterns are shared among people with a similar background.
-The more closely related you are with someone, the more the patterns of variations you share.
+The more closely related you are to someone, the more the patterns of variations you share.

 So, how accurate is ancestry DNA testing?
 Let’s find out below.